-Generally, the string tension on his tennis rackets will be 55 lbs on the cross strings and 59 lbs on the main strings.
+The string tension on his tennis rackets is usually around 55 lbs on the cross strings and 59 lbs on the main strings.

 Should I buy the Head Speed Pro Tennis Racket?

-However, I think the retail version of the Novak Djokovic Racket (for the vast majority of recreational players) is a much better pick than going for a racket closer to Djokovic’s specs.
+However, I think the retail version of the Novak Djokovic Racket (for the vast majority of recreational players) is a much better option than going for a tennis racket closer to Djokovic’s specs.

-The Speed Pro is much lighter than Djokovic’s actual racket and will be much easier to play with for recreational players.
+The Head Speed Pro is much lighter than Djokovic’s racket and will be much easier to play with for recreational players.

-The larger head size of the Speed Pro will also be more forgiving on off centre shots.
+The larger head size of the Head Speed Pro will also be more forgiving on off center shots.

 All in all, I think it would be a much better fit for intermediate to advanced recreational club players than Djokovic’s actual racket.